 If you need the Library to undertake the copying for you, and your request does not fall within an exception in the Copyright Act, a Library staff member will need to see evidence of the copyright owner's permission before the copy is made.

-You also have a responsibility to ensure that your copying of a work does not infringe moral rights.
+You also have a responsibility to ensure that your copying or re-use of a work does not infringe moral rights.
 For instance, you should credit the work using the author(s) preferred form(s) of attribution.
 If the author is not known, then 'author unknown' is an appropriate description.
 'Anonymous' should be used where the author intended not to be identified.
 In no circumstances should you credit the work to someone else or to yourself.
 You should not treat the work in a derogatory way.
-For more on moral rights, see About copyright.